High School Students

 Do you like to build things?
 Ever wonder where an every day object came from?
 If so, a career in precision machining may be for you.
 U.S. manufacturing is the 8th largest economy in the world (source).
 That’s bigger than everything produced in Russia, India, or Canada!
 This is happening thanks to the sophisticated automation equipment, robots, and advanced manufacturing equipment currently in use.
 It takes special training to master this technology, and employers need you as we expect more than 3.5 million job openings in the next 10 years.
 To learn more about the opportunities for advanced training in precision machining, use the links below.

 - Student Symposium – Spend a day at Penn College learning how a product is created from start to finish.
-Think it, design it, and build it in one day – March 18, 2020 – Postponed due to global coronavirus outbreak.
+Think it, design it, and build it in one day – Planning for Spring 2021

 - Hit the ground running with our new, one-year certificate: CNC Machinist.